 And Gilliam (2005) details further that gender and race are distinct elements in how pre-kindergarteners experience school:

 “African-American preschoolers were about twice as likely to be expelled as European-American (both Latino and non-Latino) preschoolers and over five times as likely as Asian-American preschoolers.
 Boys were expelled at a rate over 4½ times that of girls.
-The increased likelihood of boys to be expelled over girls was similar across all ethnicities, except for African-Americans (?2 = 25.93, p < .01), where boys accounted for 91.4% of the expulsions.”
+The increased likelihood of boys to be expelled over girls was similar across all ethnicities, except for African-Americans (?2 = 25.93, p

 - The class, race, and gender gaps in our standardized testing regimes — SAT, NAEP, state accountability tests — for example, regarding the 2010 SAT results:

 “Students from some racial- and ethnic-minority groups, and those from disadvantaged families, continued to turn in lower SAT scores on average than those of their white, Asian, and more-affluent peers, patterns that have held their shape for the past decade.”In reading, for instance, white students’ average score was 528, and Asian students’ was 519, compared with 454 for Latino students and 429 for African-Americans.
 In math, white students outscored blacks by 108 points and Latinos by 69 or more points.
 Asians’ average math score was 55 points higher than that of white students….